isomerpages/moe-stmargaretsec/_achievements/School Achievements/MOE Masterplan of Awards.md

 **(Since 2018)**

-St. Margaret’s Secondary School has been recognised for having well-integrated and sustainable school processes and practices that have provided useful educational and developmental outcomes for our students.
+St. Margaret’s School (Secondary) has been recognised for having well-integrated and sustainable school processes and practices that have provided useful educational and developmental outcomes for our students.
 We have distinguished ourselves in having achieved overall systemic excellence in providing holistic education.

 ----------